-In the last few years, there have been several proposals and studies linked to the Department of Defense (DoD) closing U.S.-based Commissaries as a way to slash hundreds of millions of dollars from defense budgets.
-The issue has been pursued as far as requesting a written plan from the Defense Commissary Agency (DeCA) that would outline how DeCA would close all US Commissaries.
+In the last few years, several proposals and studies have been linked to the Department of Defense closing U.S.-based commissaries as a way to slash hundreds of millions of dollars from defense budgets.
+The issue has been pursued as far as requesting a written plan from the Defense Commissary Agency that would outline how it would close all U.S. commissaries.

 Commissaries Feature Large Savings – But at a Cost

 Like Base Exchanges, military commissaries are a cherished privilege among military families, retirees and the newly eligible disabled veterans and caregivers.
 They offer discounted grocery shopping, bulk discounts and a place to shop within the base community.
 Most commissaries also indirectly support ancillary businesses that set up shop outside the commissary doors.
 Many of these small businesses are veteran-owned and cater specifically to the military community.

 Unfortunately, most commissaries don’t turn a profit.
 By design, commissaries operate on a surcharge model, pricing their goods at cost, plus a small surcharge to help cover the cost of the goods sold.
 But the surcharge doesn’t cover the commissary employees, who are federal workers.

 Shoppers often save up to 30% compared to the cost of food and goods bought at local stores found off base.
 But this comes at a cost.
 According to Military.com, “Commissaries rely on taxpayer subsidies of $1.4 billion a year to operate 247 stores worldwide.”